 Fine Dining in Jacksonville

-Whether you’re stuck for time or simply want to try something different, a hole-in-the-wall is always a great shout.
-These tiny, understated eateries often serve some of the most fantastic food you’ll eat, and Jacksonville is no stranger to this phenomenon.
-Here are some of the best hole-in-the-wall eateries in Jax:
+Whether you’re stuck for time or simply want to try something different, a locally-owned hole-in-the-wall is always a great shout.
+These tiny, understated eateries often serve some of the most fantastic local food you’ll eat in the city, and Jacksonville is no stranger to this phenomenon.
+Here are some of the best hole-in-the-wall eateries in Jax!

 #20 Dos Gatos

-This tiny bar doesn’t currently serve food, but it’s so well-reviewed that we had to put it on the list’s hole-in-the-wall section!
-Customers rave about the raspberry lagerita and orange jalapeno margarita, so if you’ve already eaten and want to wash it all down with a drink, this is the place for you.
+This tiny local bar doesn’t currently serve food, but it’s so well-reviewed that we had to put it on the list’s hole-in-the-wall section!
+Jacksonville customers rave about the raspberry lagerita and orange jalapeno margarita, so if you’ve already eaten and want to wash it all down with a drink, this is the place nearby for you.
 You can find their full drinks menu right here.